simbo1905/csvdiff2csvsql/README.md

 # Example

+The following example is in the folder `example` which you can run as `demo.sh`.

-The following example assumes a compound primary key that is the first two columns is the match key:
+Here we use a compound primary key to match on:

 ```
 $ head left.csv right.csv